hmchen47/DataScience/ML/MLNN-Hinton/a13-HyperParam.md

 ### 3.2 Underfitting

-+ Underfitting visible during the training on two different datasets, Cifar-10 abd Imagenet (Fig. 3)
++ Underfitting visible during the training (Fig. 3)
   + Underfitting is characterized by a continuously decreasing test loss, rather than a horizontal plateau.
   + Fig. 3(a) (a) Test loss for the Cifar-10 dataset with a shallow 3 layer network
     + red curve